Some beginners might be wondering if these two buddies got any similarities in shaping a body.

 As I explained before, a kettlebell’s weight is all below the handle which gives you good choices of speed swinging and power movement.
-Your grips are in a better control position when you do the swing with it.
+Your grips are in a better control position when you do the swing with them.

-Besides, if you are using dumbbells with adjustable weight plates, the injury risks are there as the safety lock might be loosened causing the plates to fell off when swinging.
+Besides, if you are using dumbbells with adjustable weight plates, the injury risks are there as the safety lock might be loosened causing the plates to fall off when swinging.
 I would certainly invest in kettlebells for swings or snatches workouts.

 Can kettlebell swings help to burn fat?

 Besides helping in your strength, the kettlebell swing or even snatch is capable to enhance your aerobic capacity and burning fat.
-A fantastic way to beat up your heart rate and can be a serious calories burner if the technique and form are used correctly.
+A fantastic way to beat up your heart rate and can be a serious calorie burner if the technique and form are used correctly.

 So, are you so ready for this workout?
 How many swings or snatches can you do in a day?

 I recommend you try this out with a two-handed swing to start.
 Remember the correct technique and proper form!
 Get help with your trainer or purchase a workout DVD from Amazon.

 Kettlebell or Dumbbell – Which One Is Quicker In Getting Shape?